42northgroup/42Viral/42viral/Doc/developer/setup/installation.md

     git clone git@github.com:42northgroup/42Viral.git app

-Please note that the git repository for 42Viral consists of several git submodules which are mostly Plugins and are separate projects hosted on GitHub.
-You need to make sure you obtain all the submodules:
+The git repository for 42Viral consists of several git submodules which are mostly Plugins and are separate projects hosted on GitHub.
+You need to make sure you obtain all the submodules using the following command:

     cd app
     git submodule update --recursive --init